 The employee's performance is unacceptable.
-The quality and/or quantity of the employee's work are not adequate for the position.
-Work products do not meet the requirements expected.
+The quality and/or quantity of the employee's work and leadership are not adequate for the position.
+The employee's management of assigned programs and/or direct reports does not meet the requirements expected.